fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 Vue.component('fusioncharts', VueFusionCharts, FusionCharts, FusionMaps, California);
 ```

 > It is mandatory to include the map definition files for all maps that you want to render in your application.
-Unlike the core files that are stored in the `fusioncharts` directory, all map definition files are stored in the `maps` directory and are fetched from there.
+Unlike the core files stored in the `fusioncharts` directory, all map definition files are stored in the `maps` directory and are fetched from there.

 ### Include Themes via npm